infoExchange is an original resource that examines topics relating to suicide in a way that encourages conversation, written in an editorial style.

 A trial conducted by Motto and Bostrom looked at how “caring letters” sent to discharged psychiatric inpatients affects future suicide attempts.
 One group received a letter of encouragement once a month for 5 years, while a control group received none.
 The letters were concise but supportive.
 They found fewer suicide attempts for those receiving regular “caring texts” than those in the control group (Motto & Bostrom, 2001).
 The study has been replicated in Australia using postcards (with even fewer words of encouragement than the previous study) which saw similar positive outcomes.
 Currently, the U.S. military is sending these messages via electronic mail, and preliminary results also show a marked reduction in attempts among email recipients (Joiner, personal communication, May 3, 2018).
 These cases powerfully illustrate how even the smallest gestures to connect can generate profound therapeutic effects.

-Active listening invites opportunity for a person at-risk to divulge how they are truly feeling within a safe setting of trust.
+Active listening invites opportunity for a person considering suicide to divulge how they are truly feeling within a safe setting of trust.
 Such conversation can allow a person to reflect on why they might want to die, but also to see their own strengths and why living would be the better alternative to dying.
 This encouragement of autonomy is often the next step towards recovery.

-This opportunity for the person at risk to tell their story serves more than just a release and relief.
+This opportunity for the person considering suicide to tell their story serves more than just a release and relief.
 Yes, importantly, it lets the individual vent how they have been feeling and serves as a cathartic release.
 But it also provides an opportunity to recount, self-consciously or not, elements of their life (what we may call protective factors) which they and the helper may identify as reasons to live.
 It is a back-and-forth where the helper and suicidal person can discover, together, those all-important reasons to live and for that person to be “safe for now”.

 Attitudes Toward Suicide